 The presentation of closed tables is mostly unchanged.
 The only noticeable differences are presentation of the z-axes and the relations between different rows.
 In the previous approach, these relationships were presented using indentation, which posed a number of potential problems.
 Users could miss a particular indentation or get confused about the specific row level (which was particularly possible when there were more multiple indentations).
 Currently, this relationship is reflected through the different columns.
 Reported rows extend from the left side of the table up to the row code.
 The parent-child relationship is reflected by moving to the right towards the row code.
-Abstracts, on the other hand, are distinguished by their vertical structure, modelling and either the absence of their own code or code starting with 'A' (regardless of framework).
+Abstracts, on the other hand, are distinguished by their vertical structure and the absence of their own code and modelling.

-Previously named "Entry points".
+33 Previously named "Entry points".